Czarnków: History

 The town was annexed by the Kingdom of Prussia in the First Partition of Poland in 1772.
 Following the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw, in 1815 it was re-annexed by Prussia, and was the centre of Kreis Czarnikau; from 1871 to 1919 it also formed part of the German Empire.
 Poland regained independence after World War I in 1918, and during the Greater Poland uprising (1918–19) the town was recaptured by Polish insurgents.
 21 Polish insurgents died in battle in Czarnków.
 Afterwards it was divided by the new German-Polish border.
 The western part of the town remained within Weimar Germany and was renamed Deutsch Czarnikau in 1920 and Scharnikau in 1937, while Polish Czarnków became a county seat within the Poznań Voivodeship.

 During the German occupation (World War II), in November 1939, the Germans murdered many inhabitants of Czarnków during large massacres of Poles carried out in Mędzisko as part of the Intelligenzaktion.
+Six local Polish police officers, a local school teacher, a local tax inspector, and six graduates from the local teachers' college were murdered by the Russians in the Katyn massacre in 1940.
 In August 1944, the Germans carried out mass arrests of local members of the Home Army, the leading Polish underground resistance organization.
 Czarnków was eventually liberated in January 1945, and then restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
 Edmund Maron, commander of the local Home Army unit, who was not arrested by the Germans, was arrested by the communists in August 1945, and then imprisoned.

 From 1975 to 1998, the town was administratively located in the Piła Voivodeship.
 In August 1980, employees of local factories joined the nationwide anti-communist strikes, which led to the foundation of the Solidarity organization, which played a central role at the end of communist rule in Poland.